End-user monitoring of your website with CloudWatch Synthetics

 const synthetics = require('Synthetics'); // CloudWatch Synthetics lib

 The rest is taken care of by CloudWatch Synthetics and is presented like this:

 Want to get notified about failed canary runs?
 Create a CloudWatch Alarm that watches the metrics of the canary to alert you if things go wrong.
 To make this more comfortable for you, we integrated CloudWatch Synthetics into marbot.
-You can set up your external website from Slack and receive alerts in Slack like this:

 Being able to write your own test scripts is a big benefit!
 Doing so allows you to implement sophisticated test scripts (simulate a user sign up, check out, …).
 Don’t forget to check out the CloudWatch pricing details.